qr-merger/merger/README.md

 ## Requirements
 Please do keep our copyright information.

-If you decide to use `Merger` in any way,
+If you decide to use `Merger` in any form,
 **You may remove:**
 - The author meta tag
 - The console copyright information (by disabling the `debugmode`)